armed/mkdirp/README.md

 mkdirp
 ======

-Make directory hierarchy with one function call.
+Make directory tree with one function call.

 ####Example